Components of Gr\"obner strata in the Hilbert scheme of points

 As for the assertion of the relative dimension, we use \eqref{rdelta} once more.
 As the relative dimension of the full Hilbert scheme of $r$ points is in general larger than $nr$, there exists a $\Delta$ such that $\Hi^{\prec \Delta}_{S/k}$ has a relative dimension strictly larger than $nr$.
 However, $\sum_{j=1}^n\#q_{j}(\Delta)\leq nr$ for all $\Delta$. \end{proof}

 The proof of Corollary \ref{fullprime} fails if one replaces $\Hi^{\prec \Delta}_{S/k}$ by the scheme

-where $\mathscr{G}^r_{S/k}$ is the {\it good component} of $\Hi^r_{S/k}$, i.e., the scheme-theoretic closure of $\Hi^{r, 0}_{S/k}$ inside $\Hi^r_{S/k}$.
+where $\mathscr{G}^r_{S/k}$ is the {\it good component} of $\Hi^r_{S/k}$, i.e., the scheme-theoretic closure of $\Hi^{r,\et}_{S/k}$ inside $\Hi^r_{S/k}$.
 (See \cite{ekedahlskjelnes} and \cite{rydhskjelnes} for constructions of the good component.)
 Indeed, the dimension of the good component equals $nr$, and therefore, the above arguments do not lead to a contradiction.
-Therefore, one might suspect that the number of irreducible components of $\mathscr{G}^{\prec \Delta}_{S/k}$ equals $d(\Delta)$.
-If this equality was to hold true, it would mean that the assertion on the number of irreducible components in Theorem \ref{mainthm} carries over from $\Hi^{\prec \Delta, 0}_{S/k}$ to the larger scheme $\mathscr{G}^{\prec \Delta}_{S/k}$, hence a good generalization of that assertion.
-By Corollary \eqref{fullprime} that generalization could not be further generalized within the framework of Hilbert schemes.
-However, the following examples show that the the assertion in question does not generalize in the desired way.
-Consider the two standard sets
+Therefore, there is hope that the number of irreducible components of $\mathscr{G}^{\prec \Delta}_{S/k}$ equals $d(\Delta)$.
+In other words, the hope is that the statement of Theorem \ref{mainthm} (iii) generalizes from $\Hi^{\prec \Delta,\et}_{S/k}$ to $\mathscr{G}^{\prec \Delta}_{S/k}$.
+However, the following example shows that also that generalization does not apply: Consider the standard set